smkent/monoscad/sovol-sv06-plus/spool-holder-remix/README.md

 Concentric top and bottom infill patterns make a nice aesthetic for these parts, but this is optional.

+After printing, I suggest screwing the barrel and nut together in your hands a few times to work in the threads before installation onto your printer.

 ### Slicer screenshots

 SV06 filament barrel: